fpgasystems/hacc/docs/infrastructure.md

 ## Xilinx accelerator cards

 ### Virtex Ultrascale+
 Xilinx 3rd generation 3D ICs use stacked silicon interconnect (SSI) technology to break through the limitations of Moore’s law and deliver the highest signal processing and serial I/O bandwidth to satisfy the most demanding design requirements.

 Virtex UltraScale+ SSI based-devices provide the highest performance and integration capabilities in a 14nm/16nm FinFET node.
 It also provides registered inter-die routing lines enabling >600 MHz operation, with abundant and flexible clocking to deliver a virtual monolithic design experience.
 As the industry’s most capable FPGA family, the devices are ideal for compute-intensive applications ranging from 1+Tb/s networking and machine learning to radar/early-warning systems.

 ## Networking
+-Public cloud?
+Private cloud?
+Managed cloud?
+-Networking architecture?
+What happens when we do SSH to the cluster but then the Mellanox and IPs are in another LAN?
+-Ansible reference model?

 ## Limitations